| Fee | When it applies | How it is billed | How to avoid surprises |

 - Are packing materials included in the estimate or billed separately?

-- What's the cost difference between released-rate and full-value protection?
+- What is the cost difference between released-value coverage and full-value protection?

 - What's the storage-in-transit rate and minimum?